easygoal/digital-garden/_notes/your-first-note.md

 ### Link previews

-If you're on a device with mouse support, try hovering your mouse on internal links to preview the notes: [[a note about cats]].
+If you're on a device with mouse support, try hovering your mouse on internal links to preview the notes: [[consistency]].

 Links that have been previewed will be cached to avoid redundant requests.